Photo credit: Martin Reardon Photography/Moshulu

 Photo credit: Lindsey Docherty Photography/Colonial Dames

-Formal gardens set against historic brick provides a romantic backdrop for an outdoor wedding in Philadelphia at Colonial Dames.
-In fact, the gardens will delight you and your guests for all four seasons.
+Colonial Dames’ formal gardens provide a romantic backdrop for an outdoor wedding.
+Gardens are set against historic brick.
+In fact, the gardens will delight guests all four seasons.

 Photo: Fairmount Park Horticulture Center